chaiitanyasangani88/SlackPush/README.md

-# SlackPush - Logging to Slack made easy
+# SlackPush - Logging to Slack, made easy

 SlackPush provides a wrapper on requests to push messages, logs, exceptions and attachments to slack.
 It also supports basic formating: Bold and Perforated.

 ## Installation
 To get started, clone the repository and run

+PYPI distribution
 > pip install slackpush

+Conda Distribution
+> conda install -c chaiitanyasangani88 slackpush

 ## Usage
 1. Import the SlackPush object.